-It’s recommended to use a primer color paint before hand, and then a clear coat process afterwards for best results.
+It’s recommended to use a primer color paint beforehand and then a clear coat process afterward for best results.
 VHT’s brake caliper paint dries to the touch in 30 minutes, but you’ll want it to dry thoroughly overnight.
-Easy to apply, this paint won’t chip, crack, fade, or rust even under extreme conditions.
+Easy to apply, this paint won’t chip, crack, fade, or rust, even under extreme conditions.

 3. POR-15 Caliper Paint

-POR-15’s caliper paint is sold in an 8 fl. oz. container and you can choose from 5 colors: black, silver, blue, red, and yellow.
-Each container is good for 4 calipers and is formulated for high heat performance applications, withstanding temperatures up to 500°F. When properly applied, POR-15 caliper paint will provide a tough and attractive coating with a ceramic-like finish.
+POR-15’s caliper paint is sold in an 8.0 fl. oz. container, and you can choose from 5 colors: black, silver, blue, red, and yellow.
+Each container is good for four calipers and is formulated for high-heat performance applications, withstanding temperatures up to 500°F. When properly applied, POR-15 caliper paint will provide a tough and attractive coating with a ceramic-like finish.

-Unlike caliper paint that comes in an aerosol spray can, POR-15’s brake caliper paint needs to be applied by hand with a brush.
+Unlike caliper paint that comes in an aerosol spray can, POR-15’s brake caliper paint must be applied by hand with a brush.
 That means it’ll take a bit longer to do than simply spraying your calipers.
-When done properly however, the finished result is great and will last you a very long time.
+When done properly, however, the finished result is great and will last you a very long time.

 4. Rust-Oleum Caliper Paint

-You’ve likely heard of the Rust-Oleum brand, which offers a good quality brake caliper paint at an affordable price.
-Available in black, blue, or red, this spray-on application resists heat up to 900°F and is formulated to resist brake dust.
-Each aerosol can features “any angle spray” technology, making it extremely easy to apply onto your calipers.
+You’ve likely heard of the Rust-Oleum brand, which offers good quality brake caliper paint at an affordable price.
+Available in black or red, this spray-on application resists heat up to 900°F and is formulated to resist brake dust.
+Each aerosol can features “any angle spray” technology, making it extremely easy to apply to your calipers.
 This caliper paint is good for calipers, drums, rotors, and even springs.